Am0nymous/RERG/README.md

 1.1 Download the pre-trained TAPAS model from https://storage.googleapis.com/tapas_models/2020_10_07/tapas_inter_masklm_large.zip

-then unzip and put it into convert_model/tapas_model
+then unzip and put it into convert_model/

-1.2 run the script convert_tf2_torch.py to get the pytorch version tapas model torch_tapas_model.bin
+1.2 run the script convert_tf2_torch.py to get the pytorch version tapas model

+the pytorch version tapas model is pytorch_model.bin, which is located at convert_model/tapas_model/

 Altivate Step: fine-tune the tapas model on the MultiNLI corpus